XRPLF/xrpl-dev-portal/content/concepts/tokens/stablecoin-issuer-precautions.md

 - When sending into the XRP Ledger, always specify your issuing address as the issuer of the token.
 Otherwise, you might accidentally use paths that deliver the same currency issued by other addresses.
 - Before sending a payment into the XRP Ledger, double check the cost of the payment.
 A payment from your operational address to a customer should not cost more than the destination amount plus any transfer fee you have set.
 - Before processing a payment out of the XRP Ledger, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you.
 Most anti-money-laundering regulations require this anyway.
 This is especially important because the users sending money from the XRP Ledger could be different than the ones that initially received the money in the XRP Ledger.
-- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending XRP Ledger transactions.
+- Follow the guidelines for reliable transaction submission when sending XRP Ledger transactions.
-- [Robustly monitor for incoming payments](#robustly-monitoring-for-payments), and read the correct amount.
+- Robustly monitor for incoming payments, and read the correct amount.
 Don't mistakenly credit someone the full amount if they only sent a [partial payment](partial-payments.html).
+See [Robustly monitoring for payments](robustly-monitoring-for-payments.html).
 - Track your obligations and balances within the XRP Ledger, and compare with the assets in your collateral account.
 If they do not match up, stop processing withdrawals and deposits until you resolve the discrepancy.
 - Avoid ambiguous situations.
 We recommend the following:
     - Enable the `Disallow XRP` flag for the issuing address and all operational addresses, so customers do not accidentally send you XRP.
 (Private exchanges should *not* set this flag, since they trade XRP normally.)